Pinoy Big Brother: Celebrity Collab Edition 2.0: Collab 2.0. format

 On Day 8 (November 2), Big Brother revealed the "2.0" format.
-For the season, the housemates compete in various groups with equal members of Kapuso and Kapamilya housemates.
+Before the duo phase, the housemates competed as part of various groups with equal members of Kapuso and Kapamilya housemates.
 Before the nominations, the groups compete against one another for immunity in Ligtask challenges.
 Afterward, the nominations take place, where each group nominates another group for eviction.

 All members of the group with the most nomination points face the public vote conducted through the Philippine e-wallet Maya, with the Kapuso housemate and the Kapamilya housemate with the least votes being evicted from the house.
+On Day 58 (December 21), the show briefly reverted to the regular Collab format from the previous season, where the housemates compete as duos.
+However, unlike the previous season, the public votes to save housemates individually, rather than by pair.
 Like the previous season, the process will repeat until one Kapuso and one Kapamilya housemate are voted to be the Big Winners at the end of the season.